-The speedometer shows the vehicle's speed in kilometers per hour (km/h) or miles per hour (mph).
+The speedometer shows the vehicle speed in kilometers per hour (km/h).

 This vehicle is equipped with an overspeed warning device.
-When the vehicle's speed reaches 120 km/h (75 mph), a chime will sound.
+When the vehicle's speed reaches 120 km/h, a chime will sound.
 A message also displays in the Driver Information Center (DIC).